Careers Education and Guidance

-Our up-to-date Careers Policy can be found in the Policies section of the website.
-Parents, students and teachers all have access to our Careers information and parents can discuss careers with their child’s class teacher at any time.
-The Careers Lead at St Andrew's Academy is Tracy Fisher- she can be contacted via email: firstname.lastname@example.org.
+Our Provider Access Statement and Careers Policy can be found above and parents can discuss careers with their child’s class teacher at any time.
+The Careers Lead at St Andrew's Academy is Tracy Fisher- she can be contacted via email: email@example.com or telephone: 01332 833678

 Our Careers Curriculum

 - Our Careers Framework shows the Careers Learning Journey for our students-this is how we measure and assess the impact of the Work Related Learning Programme from year 7-14.
 In Key Stages 3 and 4, students follow the Talentino Careers Education Programme where appropriate-this is adapted to meet their needs and includes some enterprise opportunities.

 - In Key Stage 4 students develop their skills further through volunteering as part of their the Duke of Edinburgh Award, as well as continuing to increase their knowledge of work-related learning.

 - Post-16 students transfer these skills out into the community with personalised work placements and additional volunteering opportunities.
 The continuing focus is on Preparation for Adulthood and possible employment routes after St Andrew's.
 In FE students follow a bespoke curriculum called Inspiring Futures, of which the Skillsbuilder programme is an essential part.
 Skillsbuilder facilities the teaching of the 8 essential Employability skills.
 See the link below for more information: